Final Exam Stress? Five Ways to Finish Finals Strong

 I think many students forget that their professors once sat where they find themselves this month—that is, with fear and trembling and uncertainty as they near final exams week.
 We’ve been there.
 We understand.
 We (should) empathize.
 And if your professor suggests otherwise, they may find coal in their stocking on the 25th.

 Recently, I was asked by our university paper to provide a bit of advice on how to effectively prepare for final exams.
-So, I decided to expand on my own in an article for the PT crowd.
+So, I decided to expand on my own in a post for the PT crowd.

 Now, I’m a communication professor looking through the lens of social psychology.
 I teach relationships, the self, and family communication.
 And I’m fairly unapologetic and bold when I teach about human behavior and anticipating the hazards hiding in our blind spots often harming our relationships and our mind.